 The data protection process has three key costs; the software that protects data; the hardware that drives that software and stores protected copies of data and the administration time required to manage the process.
 The upfront costs are a challenge for many organizations but so are the on-going upgrade costs which can be equally large and also unpredictable.
 Consumption based data protection promises to smooth out the bumps in acquiring and maintaining a data protection solution.

-In our upcoming live webinar, “Consumption Based Data Management providing Peace of Mind”, we discuss how consumption IT works and why so many organizations are shifting to that model.
+In our on demand webinar, “Consumption Based Data Management providing Peace of Mind”, we discuss how consumption IT works and why so many organizations are shifting to that model.

 There are two roles for data protection within the consumption based IT model.
 First, there is protecting the components being consumed but doing so in a pay-as-you use manner.
 The second role uses data protection as a way to get started with consumption based IT.
 Consumption based data protection enables the organization to build a complete data protection process without a huge upfront capital investment.
 It also smooths out the upgrade spikes keeping data protection costs consistent.